I Finally Tried The Famous Babalu Burger

 I liked how the spicy fudge was something different, and that it was garnished with pistachio crumbs, but the standout was the bread pudding.
 It's soft and sweet and the sauce was lovely.
 Would order again.

-If you’re one of the Baba burger evangelists, let me insist you try some burgers from Roxie’s or Alex’s Tavern, a stuffed turkey burger from Mot & Ed’s, or a Soul Burger from Earnestine & Hazel’s.
-I’ll have an updated burger post coming real soon.
+If you're one of the Baba burger evangelists, let me insist you try some burgers from Roxie's or Alex's Tavern, a stuffed turkey burger from Mot & Ed's, or a Soul Burger from Earnestine & Hazel's.
+Check out this burger post, too.

 If you haven't yet tried this infamous Memphis burger, keep in mind that it's a lot of people's favorite thing ever, so it's worth a taste.
 I'd love to hear your opinion.